TheBluePineapple/portable-rust-guide/README.md

 I've never documented anything like this before, but I was amazed at the lack of resources for it.
 However there were a couple of posts that really helped get me in the right direction
    * [This answer](https://stackoverflow.com/questions/53928194/how-do-i-get-a-portable-installation-of-the-rust-programming-language#answer-66615774) is what provided the basis for the batch file that setup the environment variables
    * Links: [portable rust installation](https://users.rust-lang.org/t/solved-portable-rust-installation/12559), [Discord server](https://discord.com/invite/rust-lang-community)

+### Note: This repository is incomplete, if you follow the steps you will get a portable installation of the rust programming language, but I have not finished testing and documenting different cases, for example using MinGW instead of MSVC.
+If you have any corrections, questions, or use a different method, please make a pull request.